docker/docs/compose/environment-variables.md

 You can set default values for any environment variables referenced in the Compose file, or used to configure Compose, in an [environment file](env-file.md) named `.env`.
 The `.env` file path is as follows:

-  - Since `+v1.28`, `.env.` file is placed at the base of the project directory
+  - Starting with `+v1.28`, `.env.` file is placed at the base of the project directory
-  - For previous versions, it is placed in the current working directory where the Docker Compose command is executed unless a --project-directory is defined which overrides the path for the `.env` file.
-This inconsistency has been addressed in `+v1.28` by limiting the filepath to the project directory.
+  - For previous versions, it is placed in the current working directory where the Docker Compose command is executed unless a `--project-directory` is defined which overrides the path for the `.env` file.
+This inconsistency is addressed in `+v1.28` by limiting the filepath to the project directory.